kuzzleio/documentation-old/src/api-documentation/controller-index/set-auto-refresh.md

     A refresh operation comes with some performance costs.
   </p>
   <p>
-    While forcing the autoRefresh can be convenient on a development or test environmnent, it is advised to avoid using it on production or at least to carefully monitor its implications before using it.
+    While forcing the autoRefresh can be convenient on a development or test environmnent, we recommend that you avoid using it in production or at least carefully monitor its implications before using it.
   </p>
 </aside>